matt-tsai/matt-tsai/README.md

 <!--
 **matt-tsai/matt-tsai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on ...
-Notify
+- 🔭 I’m currently working on ... breaking things
-- 🌱 I’m currently learning ...
-Swift
+- 🌱 I’m currently learning ... shell scripting
-- 💬 Ask me about ... anything
+- 💬 Ask me about ... overpriced keyboards
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Many of my projects are private abiding by UCB Restrictions
+I am a purchaser of overpriced keyboards.